idalz/realtime-chat-app/README.md

 1. Sign Up and Log In:

--  Create an account in signup page.
+-  Create an account in the signup page.

 ![Alt text](app_screenshots/signup.png)